-- grafitti found in an unfinished tomb used by the workers building her Deir el Bahri tomb depicted a pharaoh (generally agreed to be Hatshepsut) engaging in sexual activity with a man (thought to be Senenmut)
+- Graffiti found in an unfinished tomb used by the workers building her Deir el Bahri tomb depicted a pharaoh (possibly Hatshepsut) engaging in sexual activity with a man (possibly Senenmut).

-- Senenmut inscribed his name and image behind one of the main doors in Djeser-Djeseru (although it is sometimes suggested that he did this without receiving permission)
+- Senenmut inscribed his name and image behind one of the main doors in her mortuary temple (although it is sometimes suggested that he did this without receiving permission).

 Some commentators have suggested that Senenmut was the power behind the throne.
-This is probably rather unfair to Hatshesput and may also reflect a certain reluctance to recognise the power of a strong female ruler.
+This seems rather unfair to Hatshesput and may also reflect a certain reluctance on the part of modern commentators to recognise the power of a strong female ruler.
 Others have seen their relationship as that of equals, while still others see Senenmut as a devoted servant with only a platonic relationship with his queen.
 The true extent of their relationship is impossible to know, but has been the subject of much speculation.

-Hatshepsut reestablished trade networks that had not fully recovered from the expulsion of the Hyksos at the end of the Second Intermediate Period and sent expeditions to the Sinai to obtain precious gems and other supplies.
-Her name is recorded at the Turquoise mines at Serabit el Khadim.
+Hatshepsut may not have “expelled the Hyksos from Egypt” as she claimed, but she can be credited with reestablishing the trade networks that had not fully recovered from their expulsion at the end of the Second Intermediate Period.
+She sent expeditions to the Sinai to obtain precious gems and other supplies and her name was recorded in the turquoise mines at Serabit el Khadim.
 She also sent an expedition to Punt (thought to be Somalia) which returned with a huge variety of precious gems, incense, trees, animals and other luxuries.
-This triump was recorded in her Mortuary Temple at Deir el-Bahari.
+This triumph was recorded in her Mortuary Temple at Deir el-Bahari.

 It is often claimed that as a woman Hatshepsut was not interested in military achievements and that the expedition to Punt was simply a way of keeping the army occupied.
 Alternatively, it is proposed that she sent the army off on unimportant missions in order to keep the young Thuthmosis out of the way.
-In her defence, it has been pointed out that there was no attempted revolt by the vassals of Egypt when Hatshepsut became pharaoh (a sure indication that she was not considered to be weak or vulnerable) yet a number of them became restless when she died!
+In her defence, it has been pointed out that there was no attempted revolt by the vassals of Egypt when Hatshepsut became pharaoh – a sure indication that she was not considered to be weak or vulnerable.
+In fact, a number of them became restless in the period after her death.